Stephen Conway: Ordained ministry

 Conway was made a deacon at Petertide 1986 (29 June) by Michael Ball, Bishop of Jarrow, and ordained a priest the following Petertide (28 June 1987) by David Jenkins, Bishop of Durham — both times at Durham Cathedral.
 From 1986 to 1989, he served his curacy at St Mary's Church, Heworth in the Diocese of Durham.
 He was an assistant curate at Church of St Michael and All Angels, Bishopwearmouth, Sunderland, between 1989 and 1990, and then an honorary curate of St Margaret's Church, Durham, between 1990 and 1994.
 From 1989 to 1994, he was also Director of Ordinands for the Diocese of Durham.
 He then moved to St Mary's Church, Cockerton, Darlington, where he was Priest-in-Charge from 1994 to 1996 and Vicar from 1996 to 1998.

 From here he became senior chaplain to Michael Turnbull, Bishop of Durham; and subsequently Archdeacon of Durham.

 Episcopal ministry

 On 2 May 2006, his nomination as Bishop of Ramsbury was announced, and he was consecrated on 22 June 2006.
 He was the last area bishop under that diocese's 1981–2009 area scheme.
 Following the retirement of David Stancliffe as Bishop of Salisbury in July 2010, Conway was made responsible for the administration of that diocese.
 On 31 August 2010, it was announced that he would be the next Bishop of Ely.
 He was elected by the College of Canons at Ely on 18 October 2010, and the election was confirmed by the provincial court on 6 December 2010, at which point he legally became the Bishop of Ely.
 His installation and enthronement was held in Ely Cathedral on 5 March 2011.

-From 2011-15 Conway was the inaugural Chair of Development and Appointments Group of the House of Bishops.
-He oversaw the development of initially disputed leadership training for bishops and deans and the creation of the Senior Leadership Development Programme for identified and screened clergy who might grow into strategic ministries.
-This is now mainstream.
-He has also contributed to the initial leadership training of members of the judiciary from new district judges and coroners to justices of appeal.
-He has engaged in various leadership courses with the Windsor Leadership Trust and was a keynote speaker at a WLT leadership programme at Cumberland Lodge in 2020.

-When Conway entered the House of Lords in 2014 he became the national lead bishop for education and Chair of the National Society for England and Wales, the Church's education arm since 1811.
-He brought forward the Church's new vision for education in partnership with the Chief Education Officer, the Rev'd Nigel Genders.
-He promoted partnership with Her Majesty's Government in primary, secondary and tertiary education and sought a closer relationship with diocesan directors of education and headteachers around the country.
-He travelled widely around the country to encourage church schools in their offer of high-quality holistic education.
-He promoted character and virtue education in the House of Lords and through other public networks.